nyno-kb/python-101/setup.md

 pip install notebook
 ~~~
 {: .python}
-An installation will start in the PowerShell - when it finishes type and the notebook will launch
+An installation will start in the PowerShell - when it finishes type the following and the notebook will launch
 ~~~
 jupyter notebook
 ~~~
 {: .python}
+Now you are ready to learn how to code in Python!